-The last month, the news has been dominated by the Sony PlayStation 5 game console and the recently launched Google Stages cloud gaming service.
+The news has been dominated in the last month by the Sony PlayStation 5 game console and the recently launched Google Stages cloud gaming service.
 But there are more manufacturers that focus on the gaming market.
 We are not talking about Microsoft and its Xbox Two under development, but about Intel.

 The American brand has of course been manufacturing gaming desktops and gaming laptops for years, and the company also sees serious opportunities in the emerging phenomenon of game streaming services.
 Especially with the arrival of 5G, streaming games will quickly increase in popularity.